kadiiiri/piper/README.md

 *Keep in mind that this project is still only in a POC state*

-Piper is a very rough on the edges tool to create pipelines that consist of operators that execute the desired script.
+Piper is an early-stage tool designed for building pipelines consisting of operators that execute user-defined scripts.
+While still in development, the tool aims to provide a structured approach for creating and managing pipelines.

-The idea is that any type of Operator that under the hood leverages a Kubernetes resource can be executed in a certain order that the user indicates.
+The core concept is to enable the execution of any type of operator that, under the hood, utilizes a `Kubernetes resource`.
+These operators can be executed in a specific sequence defined by the user.

-To make this very simple for the end user Piper leverages a Kotlin DSL that can help creating pipelines very easily.
+To simplify the pipeline creation process, Piper employs a Kotlin DSL (Domain-Specific Language).
+This DSL makes it easy for users to define pipelines intuitively and efficiently.

-In the `examples/script.piper.kts` file you can find a demonstration of how Piper can deal with multiple operators in a nice and neat language.
+An example pipeline can be found in the `examples/script.piper.kts` file.
+This demonstrates how **Piper** facilitates the orchestration of multiple operators in a clean and user-friendly syntax.
+Piper strictly detects files with the `.piper.kts` extension and supports the use of dependencies from Piper’s core library.

-Piper detects all files that end with the extension `[somefilename].piper.kts` and allows using the dependencies of piper's core library.
+For instance, you can declare and include a Python script (e.g., script.py) or scripts in other languages such as Bash or KScript.

-Here's a short demonstration for documentation purposes:
+Below is a brief demonstration to serve as documentation:

 Declare for instance python script called `script.py` or any other language (eg. bash, kscript,...)